QiQing-L/adv-dealership-project/README.md

-# Car Dealership
+# Car Dealership -Adv
 ## Description of the Project

 A Java console app designed for salesmen and sales managers at a car dealership.
-It loads dealership and vehicle data from a CSV file, letting users view and search inventory by make, model, year, or price.
-The program provides a quick, text-based way to manage and explore vehicle listings right from the desktop.
+This tool streamlines inventory management by loading vehicle data from CSV files and providing users with quick, text-based access to the inventory.
+Key features include advanced search functionality(by price, make, model, year, etc.) and comprehensive transaction support, allowing users to create and save formal sales and lease contracts.
+It offers an efficient desktop solution for managing vehicle listings and sales workflows.

 ## User Stories